caksoylar/zmk-posix-testbed/README.md

 You can replace the `attach_uart_cmd` value to use a different terminal emulator.

+In the shell, you can send key events with `key press/release/tap POS` commands where `POS` is the linearized key position (between 0 to 3 for this keymap).

 ## References
 - ZMK docs on posix board: https://zmk.dev/docs/development/posix-board